VCDW-2025/PROG7313/Firebase/Notes.md

 Less chance of version conflicts.

-- Connect firebase to your project
+### Connect firebase to your project

 Go to the Firebase Console > Authentication > Sign-in method and enable Email/Password.

-- Implement email and password authentication.
+### Implement email and password authentication.

+**Make sure internet permissions for you project is enabled in your android manifest file**

+**Make sure your emulator is connected to the wifi**

+**Make sure your API key in your json file matches you API key in your Firebase project**

+https://cloud.google.com/apis - This is where you will find your APIs for firebase projects

 Create Two Kotlin Classes: